Committees

 Utility Council

-• Establish collaboration that will unite public wastewater utility interests for the purpose of defining and pursuing common objectives.
+• Establish collaboration that unites public wastewater utility interests to pursue common objectives.

-• Support and encourage responsible, efficient and cost-effective wastewater management and the stewardship of natural environmental systems.
+• Support responsible, efficient, and cost-effective wastewater management and environmental stewardship.

-• Inform and educate officials, policy-makers and regulators in the problems and needs of Florida’s wastewater utilities.
+• Educate officials and regulators about the needs and challenges of Florida’s wastewater utilities.

-• Promote better understanding on the part of the public of the need for efficient wastewater utility management.
+• Promote public understanding of efficient wastewater utility management.

-• Develop more effective public service by encouraging the establishment of sound policies related to wastewater collection, treatment, reclamation, and disposal.
+• Encourage sound policies for wastewater collection, treatment, reclamation, and disposal.

 kcarter@broward.org